Anggun: 2004–2009: Luminescence and Elevation

 In August 2006, Anggun released the special edition of both the French and English versions of Luminescence with three new songs.
-She made a large jump on the French Albums Chart from number 119 to number 16 (a total of 103 positions) with the re-release, making Luminescence her best-charting album in France.
 "Juste avant toi", the new single from the special edition, became Anggun's fourth Top 40 hit, peaking at number 28 on the French Singles Chart.
-Meanwhile, its English version, "I'll Be Alright", became her most popular hit in with over 43,000 airplay from more than 350 Russophone radios across the region.
+Meanwhile, its English version, "I'll Be Alright", became her most popular Russophone hit with over 43,000 airplays from more than 350 radio stations across the region.
 Luminescence was re-issued in February 2007 and peaked at number three on the French Back Catalogue Chart.
-In September 2006, Anggun performed with her song, "Cesse la pluie" at Sopot Music Festival Grand Prix in Sopot, Poland.
+In September 2006, Anggun performed her song, "Cesse la pluie" at Sopot Music Festival Grand Prix in Sopot, Poland.

-In December 2006, Anggun received the special recognition Best International Artist at Anugerah Musik Indonesia, the most prestigious music award ceremony in Indonesia.
-The award was given for her role in introducing Indonesian music to the international recording industry.
-Subsequently, Anggun released her Best-Of album in Indonesia and Malaysia, which compiled singles during the first decade of her international career, including three re-recorded versions of her early Indonesian hits.
-The new version of "Mimpi" was released as a radio single and became a huge hit in Indonesia in late 2006 to early 2007.
-Anggun later released Best-Of for Italian market with different track listing and "I'll Be Alright" as its lead single.
-She was also featured on German band Reamonn's single "Tonight".
-In the end of 2006, She released her music video for the last single in her album, called "A Crime" for English version and "Garde-moi" for French version.
-"Garde-moi" is co-written by David Hallyday and joined Anggun to be featuring artist in this particular song.
-This single reached number 3 in Ukrainian Pop Single Charts.
-In December 2006, she has been invited to perform this song at an ice skating competition, called Les étoiles de la glace, in Switzerland.
-She sang "Garde-moi" on the ice rink and was accompanied by two professional ice skaters who performed spectacular ice dancing in the background.
+In December 2006, Anggun was named Best International Artist at Anugerah Musik Indonesia for introducing Indonesian music to the international recording industry.
+She released her Best-Of album in Indonesia and Malaysia, which compiled singles during the first decade of her international career.
+The new version of "Mimpi" was released as a radio single and became a hit in Indonesia in 2006 to 2007.
+Anggun released Best-Of for the Italian market with a different track listing and "I'll Be Alright" as its lead single.
+She was featured on German band Reamonn's single "Tonight".